-Don't Talk Too Much: although some students are happy listening to their teacher's wonderful English, they can do this at home with a DVD.
+Don't Talk Too Much: although some students are happy listening to their teacher's wonderful English, they can do this at home with YouTube.
 In class, keep your talk time down and aim to have the student(s) do 70% of the speaking.
 Ask open-ended questions instead of Yes/No questions.
 Use a "Tell me more" approach.
 In group settings, have students talk together, while you play the role of a moderator.
 Guide the conversation without becoming the focus of it.

 Balance Your Correction: use a combination of correcting students as they speak and writing down their errors on paper.
 Too much correction when the student is speaking can be discouraging and disrupt the flow of conversation.
 If the student is making many errors, note the major mistakes on paper while listening.
 Review the mistakes at the end of the conversation.

 Don't Be Afraid to Say You Don't Know: if you can't answer a tough grammar question, tell the students you'll look into it and get back to them.
 Students will appreciate your effort and honesty.
 You will also benefit as a teacher by learning about what you can't already explain confidently.